Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __phases_number__
   - Type: posfloat
   - Description: Number of phases present in the system, if there is an aqueous and a gas phase present, the number is 2.

+- __Flow_rate__
+  - Type: float
+  - Description: The flow rate must be specified to determine how fast a liquid or gas is flowing through a reactor or system.

+- __Flow_rate_unit__
+  - Type: string
+  - Description: Common units for describing flow rate include L/min (liters per minute), mL/h (milliliters per hour), m³/h (cubic meters per hour), or other volume units per unit of time.

 </details>